-While my brain was undergoing this entire adventure of exploration, I was drinking a can of coke.
-Having determined that a bare finger would trigger the latch to open and that a covered finger would not, I wondered if an aluminum can would trigger it.
+While my brain was undergoing this entire adventure of exploration, I was drinking a can of Coke.
+Having determined that a bare finger would trigger the latch to open and that a covered finger would not, I wondered if an aluminum can could trigger it.

 So I touched it to the bar.